esotericnonsense/bitcoind-ncurses/README.md

 # bitcoind-ncurses
 ncurses front-end for bitcoind

 produced by Amphibian (azeteki, atelopus_zeteki)

 ## dependencies
-* python 2.something
+* tested with python 2.7.3, bitcoind 0.9.2.0
 * jgarzik's bitcoinrpc library (https://github.com/jgarzik/python-bitcoinrpc)

+## features
+* updating ticker showing bitcoind's status (via RPC)
+* facility to view transactions in current block and trace back through their inputs (with -txindex)

 ## usage
-pretty bare bones for now.
+pretty bare bones for now; expect breakage. this will improve over time.

 rename example.conf to bitcoind-ncurses.conf and enter your details.